DeKegel/paralog_SL_prediction/README.md

 | GI_screens/process_dede_pairs          | Process gene pairs screened by Dede et al., filter to overlap with our paralog pairs list  |

 ### Running CERES overview:
 These notebooks + R scripts are used to re-process logfold change data from DepMap CRISPR screens with [CERES](https://github.com/cancerdatasci/ceres), to remove multi-targetting sgRNAs.
+The output from running all scripts in this folder is available as `local_data\processed\depmap20Q2\gene_scores_26_05_20.csv`.
 The notebooks can run in the conda environment, but the R scripts should be run independently (e.g. in R studio).
 Code to install the necessary Bioconductor packages + CERES is included in the R scripts.
 The R scripts also require the [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) and [samtools](http://samtools.sourceforge.net/) command line tools which are only available for Linux/macOS.

 | Order | Notebook or R scripts                  | Brief description                                        |
 |:------|:---------------------------------------|:---------------------------------------------------------|